octo-technology/OpenTezos/docs/defi/lending.md

 On Tezos, transactions can consist of multiple consecutive steps, e.g., you could supply XTZ and borrow kUSD on _TezFin_, swap half of your borrowed kUSD for USDS on _Dexter_ and provide liquidity to the kUSD/USDS pool on _Quipuswap_ - all in one single Tezos transaction.
 If any of these steps result in an error, the whole transaction would be rolled back, and none of the steps would occur.
 Note that you would still pay gas fees.
 Even failed contract executions consume gas.

-The gas cost only bounds the number of steps in a single transaction.
+The gas cost bounds the number of steps in a single transaction.
 So although you could, in theory, create a valid transaction with thousands of steps, it'd be rejected because of the maximum gas cost limit per block.

-Because the loan has to be repaid within one transaction, there is no risk of borrowers not repaying their borrowed amount.
+Remember that a flash loan has to be borrowed and repaid within the same transaction, so there is no risk that borrowers will not repay their borrowed amount.

 ![](../../static/img/defi/flash-loan.svg)
 <small className="figure">FIGURE 1: Operation flow of a flash loan in case of successful repayment (green arrows) or failed repayment (red arrows)</small>

 ## Use cases
-There are three most common use cases for flash loans:
+Here are three of the most common use cases for flash loans:

 ### Arbitrage
 Arbitrage is the simultaneous purchase and sale of the same asset in different exchanges to profit from tiny differences in the asset's listed price.
 It exploits short-lived variations in the price of identical or similar financial instruments in other markets and various forms.